kilpkonn/msc-thesis/main.typ

   date: "January 17, 2024",
 )

-// We generated the example code below so you can see how
-// your document will look.
-Go ahead and replace it with
-// your own content!

 = Introduction
-#todo("More overview of rust, borrow checker model of types, what makes it safe.
-Not sure what to add tbh...")
-Rust#footnote(link("https://www.rust-lang.org/")) is a new programming language for developing reliable and efficient systems.
+Rust#footnote(link("https://www.rust-lang.org/")) is a programming language for developing reliable and efficient systems.
 The language was originally created by Mozilla for Firefox but is now gaining popularity and has found its way to the Linux kernel#footnote(link("https://lkml.org/lkml/2022/10/16/359")).
+It differs from other popular systems programming languages such as C and C++ by more focusing on reliablility and productivity of the programmer.
-Rust has an expressive type system that guarantees no undefined behavior even though it has reference types.
+Rust has an expressive type system that guarantees lack of undefined behavior at compile type.
+It is done with a novel ownership model and is enforced by a compiler tool called borrow checker.
-This is done by rejecting all programs that may contain undefined behavior during the compilation.
+Borrow checker rejects all programs that may contain illegal memory accesses or data races.

 We will call the set of programs that can be compiled valid, as they are guaranteed to not cause undefined behavior.
-Many programming languages with type systems that guarantee the program to be valid have tools that help the programmer with term search i.e. by searching for valid programs (also called expressions in Rust) that satisfy the type system.
+Many programming languages with type systems that guarantee the program to be valid have tools that help the programmer with term search i.e. by searching for valid programs (usually called expressions in Rust) that satisfy the type system.
 Rust, however, does not have tools for term search, although the type system makes it a perfect candidate for one.
 Consider the following Rust program in @into-example-1:
 #figure(